stratomercata/stratomercata-website/source/_blog/introducing-gary-and-friends.md

 ### Technical Implementation

-[Gary](https://github.com/blockapps/gary) was written by [James Hormuzdiar](https://github.com/jamshidh), and is an surprisingly terse Haskell command-line application which really packs a punch.
+[Gary](https://github.com/blockapps/gary) was written by Jim Hormuzdiar, and is an surprisingly terse Haskell command-line application which really packs a punch.
 The application uses the OpenAI GPT-4.1 API and persists previous queries in a simple history text file.
 Gary wraps your command-line shell in "Gary-ness", and can generate and run shell commands on your behalf.
 Gary is like a command-line equivalent of the more common IDE-hosted coding assistants.

 ### Gary in Action: Command-Line AI Assistant Demonstrations